-maintain commitment to hvdrological monitoring, focusing on developing knowledge for the sustainable management of water resources and ensuring compliance with emission limits to respect the quality of water bodies, both in relation to effluent discharges and for the safe supply to plants and the conservation of water bodies.
+6 CLEAN WATER AND SANTARION 12 RESPONSELE CONCOMPTION AND PRODUCTION 13 definit Water (A) Biodiversity (B) Circularity (C) Carbon + We maintain a constant commitment to hydrological monitoring, focusing on developing knowledge for the sustainable management of water resources and ensuring compliance with emission limits to respect the quality of water bodies, both in relation to effluent discharges and for the safe supply to plants and the conservation of water bodies.
 For the past decade, we have been developing the management strategy in Chile through the "Desafío Agua" program.

-conserve 500,000 hectares of native forest and protected areas in Latin America, Additionally, we safeguard 1,234 threatened species of flora, fauna, and fungi as part of our commitment to preventing biodiversity extinction in the areas where we operate.
-Our conservation efforts are even more critical as we in biodiversity are hotspots.
+We conserve over 500,000 hectares of native forest and protected areas in Latin America.
+Additionally, we safeguard 1,234 threatened species of flora, fauna, and fungi as part of our commitment to preventing biodiversity extinction in the areas where we operate.
+Our conservation efforts are even more critical as we are in biodiversity hotspots.

-Circularity (C)

 We develop biodegradable and recyclable products with the potential to replace polyester in the fashion industry.
 Additionally, we produce natural fibers that serve as an alternative to more polluting materials like plastic.
 Lastly, we are committed to achieving zero non-hazardous solid waste by 2030.
 We are certified as carbon neutral and have committed to additional emission reduction targets by 2030 through the Science Based Targets initiative.

-Additionally, the wood we produce each year removes millions of tons of CO2 from the atmosphere. equivalent to taking 5,000 cars off the road each day.
+Additionally, the wood we produce each year removes millions of tons of CO2 from the atmosphere, equivalent to taking 5,000 cars off the road each day.
 Furthermore, with the aim of contributing to the challenge of limiting the planet's temperature rise to 1.5°C, ARAUCO has been working for years to elevate our standards and practices.